 *one-hour outline coaching session with Kyle V. Hiller ($100)

 *30-minute practice pitch sessions with Kate Angelella ($50)

 How do I get to the retreat?

-The retreat is located in Campbon, France, approximately 30 miles west of of Nantes (about a 40 minute drive).
+The retreat is located in Campbon, France, approximately 30 miles west of Nantes (about a 40-minute drive).
 Elixir will collect all participants at either the Nantes train station or the Nantes Airport, depending on their mode of arrival, and transport them to the château.
 Pickup time at the train station will be at 4 PM, and at the airport at 5 PM, on June 10th.
 Details will be discussed with attendees prior to arrival.